castingclouds/circuit_breaker-docs/content/docs/comparison/_index.md

 4. **Hybrid Workflows**
    - Combining automated and manual steps
+   - Person in the loop pattern
    - Multiple participant roles
    - Complex approval flows

-## When to Use Alternatives

-Consider alternatives when:

-1. **Simple CI/CD Pipelines**
-   - GitHub Actions or Jenkins may be more appropriate
-   - Simpler setup for basic build/test/deploy

-2. **Container Orchestration**
-   - Argo Workflows or Kubernetes native tools
-   - Focus on container lifecycle

-3. **Simple Linear Workflows**
-   - DAG-based systems may be simpler
-   - No need for complex state management

-4. **Platform-Specific Requirements**
-   - GitHub Actions for GitHub-specific automation
-   - Jenkins for traditional enterprise CI/CD

-While these tools excel in their specific domains, Circuit Breaker can also be used effectively for CI/CD and infrastructure management.
+Circuit Breaker can also be used effectively for CI/CD and infrastructure management.
 See [CI/CD and Infrastructure](/docs/cicd/) for a detailed guide on using Circuit Breaker in DevOps workflows.